Kazade/stasher/README.md

  - To massively outperform the SQLite stub by not serializing to protobufs
  - To provide a Python API for monkey-patching the Python GAE testbed
  - To use an architecture that will allow for persistent storage in future

+# Building

+Stasher requires CMake.
+To build do the following:

+- mkdir build && cd build
+- cmake ..
+- make
+- ./tests/stasher_tests

+I'm trying to avoid dependencies where possible :)